hpyproject/hpy/microbench/README.md

 To run the microbenchmarks
 --------------------------

-1. You need to have `hpy` installed in your virtuanenv.
+1. You need to have `hpy` installed in your virtualenv.
 The easiest way to do it is:

        $ cd /path/to/hpy